EliGurarie/EliGurarie.github.io/_posts/2020-07-01-Social-P-Values.md

 ## Some point processes

-Before we get to a p-value, it's helpful to simulate data so we can really, really know what's going on.
+Before we get to a *p*-value, it's helpful to simulate data so we can really, really know what's going on.
 I used various [random](https://www.rdocumentation.org/packages/spatstat/versions/1.64-1/topics/runifpoint) [point-generation](https://www.rdocumentation.org/packages/spatstat/versions/1.64-1/topics/rMatClust) [functions](https://www.rdocumentation.org/packages/spatstat/versions/1.64-1/topics/rSSI) in the package [`spatstat`](https://cran.r-project.org/web/packages/spatstat/index.html) to create three distributions of 32 points each, just as with the caribou data above: